isaac-jordan/obs-screen-recognition/README.md

 The initial use-case is to recognise when the map is open in Hell Let Loose, and change scenes in OBS so that map is not revealed to the live broadcast viewers.

-The hll_map_open_detection folder contains images which are always displayed when the HLL map is open, and a mask file to reduce the image down to where those images show.
-These images are designed for a 1440p monitor, and may need to be recreated for a different monitor size (especially the mask file).
-Use the "show_debug_window" setting to see what the script sees after applying the mask.
+The `hll` folder contains images which are always displayed when the HLL map is open, and a mask file to reduce the image down to where those images show.
+These images are organized for screen resolutions (currently only 1080p and 1440p).
+Use the "--show-debug-window" option to see what the script sees after applying the mask.

 ## Usage
 1. Clone/download repository and extract into any folder (e.g. Downloads)